 The Corporation also has a corporate ethics framework.
-This framework is intended to guide the creation of common ethical values across the Corporation, with the goal of having an enterprise-wide mechanism to assist colleagues in making good decisions and prompting them to report unwanted behaviour.
+This framework, internally referred to as the 'How to Make Good Decisions Framework', is intended to guide the creation of common ethical values across the Corporation, with the goal of having an enterprise-wide mechanism to assist colleagues in making good decisions and prompting them to report unwanted behaviour.
 In conjunction with the creation of the ethics framework, the Corporation developed ethics objectives, which focus on communicating ethical values to colleagues and developing educational tools to assist colleagues in day-to-day ethical decision-making.